DeterminateSystems/fh/README.md

 ## A note on automation

-Piping `fh list` commands to another program will emit a CSV instead of the stylizide table.
+Piping `fh list` commands to another program emits a CSV instead of the stylizide table.

 ## License